The story so far

 The Charity is run by a Board and staff members Annabel O'Keeffe and Margaret Heffernan and is totally dependent on over 175 volunteers who deliver workshops in hospitals all over Ireland.

 Annabel joined in 2018 as General Manager and her background is in marketing and communications in not for profits.
 Margaret came on board as a volunteer in 2005 and having volunteered passionately since then, was delighted to take over as Programme Manager in 2014.
-They are working together to extend the programme all over Ireland to reach as many women as possible.
+They have worked together to extend the programme all over Ireland to reach as many women as possible.

 Our service to date has provided support to nearly 10,000 patients with the support of over 20 leading companies and brands from the Beauty and Fragrance Industry as well as many other organisations that recognise the benefits of our service.